(A) Purpose

 It is not uncommon for university employees to

-and conditions.
-To protect traditional academic freedom, assist employees in
+conditions.
+To preserve the principles of academic freedom, support employees

-innovations, or inventions, the following policies shall apply to these
+inventions, the following policies shall govern such relationships:

-other institutions utilizing university resources to conduct research must
+institutions utilizing university resources to conduct research must first be

-first be reviewed by the general counsel and the vice president for research.
+reviewed by the general counsel and the vice president for research.
+The

 agreements which assure that the rights of the university are appropriately

-developed during research sponsored by a third party and/or pursuant to an
+during research sponsored by a third party and/or pursuant to an agreement with

-agreement with another institution, the university will abide by the terms of
+another institution, the university will abide by the terms of the agreement

-the agreement with that third party.
-Where an option exists, the university
+with that third party.
+Where an option exists, the university will seek

-will seek agreements and contracts, or waivers thereof, that will allow patent
+agreements and contracts, or waivers thereof, that will allow patent rights to

 periods of time so appropriate action can be taken to protect patentable